jovotech/jovo-framework/jovo-integrations/jovo-db-dynamodb/README.md

 ]
 ```

-If you wanted to do "Give me all users that are subscribed", you can't without GSIs.
+If you want to query your user data based on other properties, you can't without GSIs.

 When you configure DynamoDB to use GSI, Jovo behind the scenes will project keys you've specified to the root level.
-This will allow you to perform DynamoDB queries based on keys.
+This will allow you to perform DynamoDB queries based on properties inside user data.

 GSIs configuration example: